 UCAT ANZ Access Arrangements

-Candidates with special educational needs, disabilities, medical conditions or temporary injuries may be entitled to extra time or accommodations when sitting the test.
+Candidates with special educational needs, disabilities or medical conditions who are entitled to extra time or other accommodations for school/college/university exams may be entitled to access arrangements when sitting the UCAT ANZ.

-You must apply and be approved for access arrangements by the UCAT ANZ Office before you can book, your test.
+You must apply and be approved for access arrangements before booking your test.
 Access arrangements applications must be accompanied by suitable official documentation.

 What access arrangements can be provided?